Essential tips and strategies keep your business running smoothly – even during slow times

-Let’s be honest: the first thing that happens anytime someone mentions a budget is people’s eyes begin to glaze over.
+Let’s be honest: the first thing that happens anytime someone mentions a budget is people’s eyes start to glaze over.

 It’s one of those things we know in the back of our mind that we should probably do – but it’s easy to put off.
 Also, chances are you started your own business because you wanted more freedom.
 You want to be out working, not in front of a computer looking at spreadsheets.

-But, it doesn’t have to be a painful process.
-Budgets have significant benefits and don’t require a ton of time to do right — especially if you have the right tools for the job.
+But it doesn’t have to be a painful process.
+Budgets have significant benefits and don’t require much time to do right — especially if you have the right tools for the job.
 They’ll give you a measuring stick to evaluate challenges, help you work towards your goals, and assess your business’s overall performance more accurately.